loading content..

 Co-Principal Investigator: Kay Levine, Volkan Topalli, Joshua Hinkle

-Abstract Since the 1980s, all states have passed “drug-free zone” laws providing added penalties for offenders charged with distributing, or possessing with the intent to distribute, any controlled substance in public locations surrounding schools, parks, and public housing.
-These laws are intended to keep illicit substances out of areas where children congregate, protect children from...
+Abstract Since the 1980s, all states have passed “drug-free zone” laws providing added penalties for offenders charged with distributing, or possessing with the intent to distribute, any controlled substance in...
 Learn More

 Project